cranmer/stats-ds-book/book/intro.md

 # Statistics and Data Science

-This is the start of a book for Statistics and Data Science course for Fall 2020 at NYU Physics.
+This is the start of a book for a graduate-level course at NYU Physics titled *Statistics and Data Science*.

 Here are some of the objectives of this course: